Biometric Authentication For Mobile Banking: What Banks Need to Know

 Apple’s Magic Toolbar is a good example of how little time and effort it takes to authenticate a user due to the fact that all you have to do is touch the ID pad.

-Is It Secure and Safe?
+Is it Secure and Safe?

-A main concern banks have is the threat of hackers stealing their customers’ biometric data.
+The main concern banks have is the threat of hackers stealing their customers’ biometric data.
 Biometric authentication protects user credentials from being stolen as each physical trait is unique to each person and cannot be shared, duplicated, or easily forged.

 The banks themselves are not keeping caches of actual fingerprints or eye patterns.
 Rather, they are creating and storing templates, or complex numerical sequences, based on a scan of a person’s fingerprint or eyeball.
 It is possible that hackers could use the biometric template to penetrate the system.
 As a result, some organizations are implementing extra safeguards.
-For example, some voice authentication systems prompts the user to prove it is a living customer and not a recording.
+For example, some voice authentication systems prompt the user to prove it is a living customer and not a recording.
 Many eye scans require users to blink or move their eyes to prevent a hacker from using a photo to gain access.
 In addition to these safeguards, banks also need to consider multi-factor authentication for an added layer of security.